-Trainees shall seek placement at clinical sites where clinical supervision and evaluation remains objective.
-Therefore, students may not seek placement at a clinical site where a prior relationship existed.
+Trainees shall be placed at clinical sites where clinical supervision and evaluation remains objective.
+Therefore, trainees may not pursue placement at a clinical site where a prior relationship exists.
 Prior relationships include, but are not limited to ownership, employment, service as a board officer, or any other formal connection to the site via friends or family members who would play a role in trainee evaluation (per ACA Code of Ethics F.3.d.).
 In some cases, trainees may use their place of employment (whether it be for-profit or non-profit) by meeting the criteria outlined below:

-- The clinical experience shall be performed in a distinct and separate department from the one the trainee is currently employed where no previous professional relationships exist. - The individual/site supervisor does not have an evaluative, supervisory, or collegial role in the trainee's employment at the site.
+- The clinical experience shall be performed in a distinct and separate department from the one the trainee is currently employed where no prior personal/professional relationship exists. - The individual/site supervisor does not have an evaluative, supervisory, or shared role in the trainee's employment at the site.

-In the event that a student wants their place of employment to be considered as a clinical site (based on the conditions above) they shall petition the Field Placement Director (FPD) in writing to request an evaluation of their place of employment as a site.
+If a student wants their place of employment to be considered as a clinical site (based on the conditions above) they shall petition the Regional Clinical Director (CD) in writing to request an evaluation of their place of employment as a site.
 These requests shall be submitted no later than 6 weeks prior to the start of the semester in which the trainee wishes to perform clinical hours at that site.
 The written request shall provide evidence that the trainee's employment status will not impact the clinical experience in any way based on the criteria provided (above).
 Decisions related to these petitions will be provided to the trainee in writing by the FPD.
-Students who do not disclose a prior relationship with a clinical site may be removed from the site, administratively withdrawn from a clinical course, and/or referred for Student Remediation.
+Students must disclose any prior relationship with a site, whether personal or professional, on their Clinical Site Application.
+Students who do not disclose a prior relationship with a site or initiate a dual relationship with a site while serving as a trainee may be removed from the site, administratively withdrawn from a clinical course, be referred for Student Remediation, and/or dismissed from the counseling program.
+Questions about dual relationships should be directed to the Regional Clinical Director.

-Site Extension Request
+Site Placement Extension Request

-Trainees who wish to provide clinical services at their site(s) outside of the published JBU semester dates (e.g., between semesters) must request a site extension using the Site Extension Request Form (APPENDIX H).
+Trainees who wish to provide clinical services at their site(s) outside of the published JBU semester dates (e.g., between semesters) must request a site extension through a regional Clinical Director using the Site Placement Extension Request Form (APPENDIX G) no later than one week prior to the end of the semester.
+Site Placement Extension Requests submitted during the last week of the semester or later will not be reviewed/approved.
 Trainees shall provide rationale for the extension, including verification of on-site and individual site supervision coverage during the requested timeframe.
+All Site Extension Request decisions will be provided to the trainee in writing.
+Trainees may not continue going to or providing services at their site beyond the semester without written approval.

-Trainees shall submit all required coursework and clinical paperwork before the conclusion of the semester and may only accrue additional clinical hours during the extension.
+Trainees who receive written Site Placement Extension approval shall submit all required coursework and clinical paperwork before the conclusion of the semester and may only accrue additional clinical hours during the extension.
 Trainees who have client contact outside of the JBU semester schedule without site extension or early start approval will be removed from the site and given a "U" grade for the semester.